A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: The partonic correlator in the conformal limit

 \section{The partonic correlator in the conformal limit}

-As previously noted, our entire analysis is conducted at the partonic level for the $TJJ$ correlator.
-In this context, the identification of the conformal anomaly form factor is achieved by combining CFT techniques \cite{Bzowski:2013sza, Coriano:2013jba} with a perturbative analysis carried out away from the conformal point, by allowing a quark mass $m$ in the virtual corrections.
-The decomposition of the $TJJ$ correlator in a non-Abelian gauge theory is significantly more intricate than in the standard CFT approach in momentum space, owing to the presence of a gauge-fixing sector that explicitly breaks conformal symmetry at one loop \cite{Coriano:2024qbr}.\\ This complication does not arise in QED, where the conformal solution of the $TJJ$ correlator for Abelian currents precisely matches the general result obtained by solving the conformal Ward identities using momentum-space CFT methods ($\mathrm{CFT}_p$) \cite{Bzowski:2013sza, Coriano:2018bbe}.\\ The strategy adopted in \cite{Coriano:2024qbr} for the analysis of the $TJJ$ in QCD extends the decomposition method introduced in \cite{Bzowski:2013sza} to the non-Abelian case, by isolating the quark and gluon sector contributions within this correlator.
+As previously noted, our entire analysis is conducted at the partonic level.
+QCD is not a conformal theory, but at tree level the Lagrangian is conformally invariant for vanishing quark masses.
+The free field theory realization of the $TJJ$ in QCD is indeed conformal, except for the corrections induced by renormalization of the corresponding correlator, which at order $g_s^2$ is simply obtained by a simple counterterm action shown in \eqref{cct}.
+This action is naturally coupled to gravity and the counterterm vertex generated from it, renormalizes the conformal Ward identities satisfied by the correlators.
+These become anomalous.
+As mentioned, our goal, from the open index structure of the correlator, is to isolate the specific form factor appearing in the trace part of the correlator, for which we verify the presence of a sum rule in the non-Abelian case, extending previous analysis. \\ The identification of such (conformal anomaly) form factor is achieved by combining CFT techniques on the tensorial decompositon of such correlators \cite{Bzowski:2013sza, Coriano:2013jba} with a perturbative analysis carried out away from the conformal point, by allowing a quark mass $m$ in the virtual corrections.
+The decomposition of the $TJJ$ in a non-Abelian gauge theory is significantly more intricate than in the standard CFT approach in momentum space, owing to the presence of a gauge-fixing sector that explicitly breaks conformal symmetry at one loop \cite{Coriano:2024qbr}.\\ This complication does not arise in QED, where the conformal solution of the $TJJ$ correlator for Abelian currents precisely matches the general result obtained by solving the conformal Ward identities using momentum-space CFT methods ($\mathrm{CFT}_p$) \cite{Bzowski:2013sza, Coriano:2018bbe}.\\ The strategy adopted in \cite{Coriano:2024qbr} for the analysis of the $TJJ$ in QCD extends the decomposition method introduced in \cite{Bzowski:2013sza} to the non-Abelian case, by isolating the quark and gluon sector contributions within this correlator.
 This decomposition expresses the correlator in terms of transverse-traceless, longitudinal, and trace form factors.
-However, in QCD, the resulting expansion deviates from the conformal non-Abelian structure discussed in \cite{Bzowski:2013sza}, due to the appearance of Slavnov–Taylor identities, which supplant the ordinary Ward identities found in the Abelian case \cite{Armillis:2010qk}.
-The form factors introduced in the decomposition allow to solve for the conformal constraints.
+However, in QCD, the resulting expansion deviates from the conformal non-Abelian structure discussed in \cite{Bzowski:2013sza}, due to the appearance of Slavnov–Taylor identities, which supplant the ordinary Ward identities imposed in the Abelian case \cite{Armillis:2010qk} or in the absence of a gauge fixing sector in the action.
+The form factors introduced in the tensorial decomposition allow to solve for the conformal constraints in this modified setup, in the presence of explicit breakings, just by resorting to the perturbative analysis in free field theory.
 We are going to discuss this decomposition, reviewing the basic results of \cite{Coriano:2025ceu} before moving to the spectral analysis of the conformal anomaly form factor of the $TJJ$.